Boundary representations of hyperbolic groups: The boundary representations

 \subsection{Weak containment in the regular representation}

-An important property of any unitary representation is whether it is weakly contained in the regular representation.
-In case of quasi-regular representations we may apply the criterion of \cite{Kuhn1994}, which states that if the action of a discrete group $G$ on a standard Borel space $(X,\nu)$ is amenable, then all representations obtained by twisting the quasi-regular representation~\eqref{eq:def-boundary-rep} of $G$ on $L^2(X,\nu)$ with a suitable cocycle are weakly contained in the regular representation.
+An important property of any unitary representation is its weak containment in the regular representation.
+In case of quasi-regular representations we may apply the criterion of \cite{Kuhn1994}, which states that if the action of a discrete group $G$ on a standard Borel space $(X,\nu)$ is amenable, then all representations obtained by twisting the quasi-regular representation~\eqref{eq:def-boundary-rep} of $G$ on $L^2(X,\nu)$ with a cocycle---in our case trivial---are weakly contained in the regular representation.

 Amenability of the action on the Gromov boundary was established in \cite[Theorem 5.1]{Adams1994}.
 Namely, for any finite Borel measure $\mu$ on $\bG$, quasi-invariant under the action of $\Gamma$, the action of $\Gamma$ on $(\bG,\mu)$ is amenable.
 We thus obtain the following. \begin{proposition} The boundary representations of $\Gamma$ are weakly contained in the regular representation. \end{proposition}